As migrant caravan continues north, some debate staying or moving forward

 President Donald Trump posted a series of tweets blaming Democrats for the caravan and threatening to cut foreign aid to Guatemala, Honduras and El Salvador.

-Trump also tweeted that “Criminals and unknown Middle Easterners are mixed in [the caravan].”
+Trump also tweeted that “criminals and unknown Middle Easterners are mixed in.”
 From a total of over 400,000 crossings, about 3,000 people from the Middle East and Africa have been apprehended at the border during the last fiscal year, according to NBC News reporter Julia Ainsley, who spoke with officials at the Department of Homeland Security.

-The migrants, mainly from Honduras and other Central American countries referred to as the Northern Triangle of Latin America, are part of a caravan of people who for the most part are fleeing poverty and violence in their communities.
+The migrants, mainly from Honduras, Guatemala and El Salvador — referred to as the Northern Triangle of Latin America — are part of a caravan of people who for the most part are fleeing poverty and violence in their communities.

 Honduras is among the countries with the world's highest rates of murder, violence and corruption, according to Human Rights Watch.
 Roughly one in five Hondurans live in extreme poverty, according to the World Bank.
 It is also the Latin American country with the highest level of economic inequality.

-The Northern Triangle, which includes Honduras, Guatemala and El Salvador, is home to transnational gangs, such as MS-13 and the 18th Street Gang, both founded in Los Angeles, as well as drug cartels and criminal organizations with origins in the area’s civil wars.
-Over the years, rampant crime and gang activity in these countries have fueled large immigration waves to the U.S. while many Central Americans living in the U.S. have fled gang violence, others are political or economic exiles.
+The Northern Triangle is home to transnational gangs such as MS-13 and the 18th Street Gang, both founded in Los Angeles, as well as drug cartels and criminal organizations with origins in the area’s civil wars.
+Over the years, rampant crime and gang activity in these countries have fueled waves of immigration to the U.S.; while many Central Americans living in the U.S. have fled gang violence, others are political or economic exiles.

 Last week, Trump said via Twitter that he would “call up the U.S. Military and close our southern border” if Mexico doesn’t stop the caravan from coming to the U.S.